Sunday, October 6, 2024

 In addition to the above, there have been discussions and trials for Classical Music vocals training, and a piano class.
 This because we discovered that he's got a natural good voice, he's good at casual singing, and he picked up very fast when I taught 2-3 songs to him via beginner-level piano lessons available on YouTube.
 Also there have been passing talks amongst the modern parents to enrol our kids to some Bhartiya Sanskriti School, an informal school in a neighbouring apartment that taught kids about the rich Indian culture and history.

 I feel fortunate that I got slapped by this recent article.
 I am lucky that I woke up (hopefully) to see my reality.
-My son has given me hundreds of reasons to feel happy about in this ongoing journey of my parenthood.
+My son has given me hundreds of reasons to feel happy in the journey of my parenthood, which is still ongoing.
 There are many moments that I'll cherish throughout my life, and I know there are many more to come.
-However, when I look back at the aforementioned aspect of my parenting journey, I see the need of a some course correction.
+However, when I look back at the aforementioned aspect of my parenting journey, I see the need of some course correction.
 Not to say that all of the above mentioned attempts were bad or non-productive, some of them actually helped.
 Our minds must have had many justifiable reasons at the times when we made these choices.

-The most common reason to almost all of these decisions was like - "...how will we identify his natural talent to nurture, without exploring by letting him experience different things...".
-And of course, we belong to the aware, open-minded, financially stable and thus the fortunate middle-class which can afford the associated costs for exploring the natural talents of our kid.
+The most common thought behind all these classes was like - "...how will we identify his natural talent to nurture, without exploring, by letting him experience different things...".
+And of course, we belong to the aware, open-minded, financially stable and thus the fortunate middle-class which can afford the any costs for these explorations, especially for our child.

 Taking a cue from the article and looking back at this parental expedition of ours, I feel that our reasons could have held more weight if we were not fretting over some of the basics aspects of our son's development over all these years.
 He's eight and still struggling to develop a taste, respect, and an acceptable way of eating his regular meals.
 My wife and I have our roots in Haryana and Punjab, the biggest agricultural states of India having legacies of healthy and rich cuisines.
 Both of us look naturally "overnutritioned", our son looks otherwise.
 As mentioned in the article, both of us also have the responsibility of "rocking" our careers and professions, to sustain our "modern" societal tags - "financially stable", "open-minded", "aware" etc. Tired of our failed attempts in his nutritional wellbeing, we have already been giving some popular, well marketed, paediatricians' recommended, elite because expensive, powder based supplements to our son, so that he does not look weak.
-We do not stop our son from eating deep-fried, processed, made from days-old frozen meat or sourced from not-so-hygienically-verified places non-veg food when he's craving for that just because one of his friends who have shallow influences on him is eating the same at one of our social outings.
+We do not stop our son from eating deep-fried, processed, made from days-old frozen meat (or sourced from not-so-hygienically-verified sources), non-veg food when he's craving for that just because one of his friends who have shallow influences on him has been eating the same at one of our social outings.
 Here, our reason is our insecurity that eating non-veg might help him become stronger in future.
 We ignore the sense that "healthy" non-veg is far beyond the general reach of our food's supply chain and it might never find a place in our kitchen.
 Also, we fear being judged by the influencing friends' parents that though I'm an eggetarian and my wife a passive non-vegetarian, we want to stop our son from eating non-veg and not let him "explore" his tastes.
-On the possibility of adulteration, they may argue that the lifecycles and supply chain of vegetarian food are also quite adulterated these days.
+On the possibility of adulteration, they argue that the lifecycles and supply chain of vegetarian food are also quite adulterated these days.
+We do all this but we are not able to add the simple carrot, cucumber, sprouts etc. fresh cut roughage to his daily diet.
+He cries at the thought of it when we talk about it, and we immediately give up on the thought and maintain the status quo.

 I learnt from a not-so-popular web show that I watched recently.
 The main protagonist in the show makes a beautiful statement - "... aksar jab hum galti kar rahe hote hain, tab humein pata nahi hota ki hum galti kar rahe hain..." .
 (When we are committing a mistake we often do not know that we are committing a mistake).